TheSisb/javascript/README.md

 ## <a name='naming-conventions'>Naming Conventions</a>

-  - Avoid single letter names.
+  - Avoid single letter or unclear names.
 Be descriptive with your naming.

     ```javascript
     // bad